navicore/navilake/README.md

 libraryDependencies += "tech.navicore" %% "navilake" % "0.9.0"
 ```

-This example reads gzip data from Azure blobs.
+This example reads gzip data from Azure Data Lake.

 Create a config, a connector, and a source via the example below.